scguaquetam/papaya_frontend/README.md

-# PyLink - Send money to PayPal with Crypto 💸
+# Papaya - Send money to PayPal with Crypto 💸

-PyLink is a Next.js application that allows users to send money to any PayPal account worldwide using cryptocurrency or Apple Pay.
+Papaya is a Next.js application that allows users to send money to any PayPal account worldwide using cryptocurrency or Apple Pay.
 Built for EthOnline 2025 Hackathon.

 ## ✨ Features